 Note that the first three of the Ten Commandments deal with Yahweh and His powerful Name.
-In the original Hebrew, the first five Commandments use His Name Yahweh ten times!
+In the original Hebrew, the first five Commandments use His Name Yahweh eight times!
 Our Heavenly Father inspired Moses to place the Name Yahweh in His law for us so we would know Who we serve.

 The Third Commandment specifically says that we should not take His Name lightly or use it in vain.

 Reverently consider His Name as did those we read of in Malachi 3:16: "They that feared Yahweh spoke often one to another: and Yahweh hearkened, and heard it, and a book of remembrance was written before Him for them that feared Yahweh, and that thought upon His name."
 May you reverence His Name so that your name will also be written in the "Book of Remembrance."
 Verses 17 and 18 show that this as an act of righteousness.

 Revelation 3:5 reveals that Yahshua will not blot out the names of those who overcome, but will confess their names before the Heavenly Father.(See also Rev. 13:8, 17:8, 20:12, 15, 21:27, 22:19.)